Guardians vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Guardians have posted a mark of 1-2.
+- In four games as the underdog over the last 10 matchups, the Guardians have a record of 2-2.

-- The past 10 Guardians contests have not had a runline set by oddsmakers.
+- The Guardians' previous 10 matchups have not had a runline posted by oddsmakers.

 Guardians Betting Records & Stats

-- The Guardians have been victorious in 14, or 42.4%, of the 33 contests they have been chosen as underdogs in this season.
+- The Guardians have come away with 15 wins in the 34 contests they have been listed as the underdogs in this season.

-- This season, Cleveland has won 11 of its 25 games, or 44%, when it's the underdog by at least +105 on the moneyline.
+- This season, Cleveland has been at least a +140 underdog on the moneyline three times, losing each of those contests.

-- The Guardians have an implied victory probability of 48.8% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Guardians have a 41.7% chance of walking away with the win.

-- Cleveland and its opponents have hit the over in 33 of its 83 games with a total this season.
+- Cleveland's games have gone over the total in 34 of its 84 chances.

 - The Guardians are 7-3-0 against the spread in their 10 games that had a posted line this season.